Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/04_importing_translations.md

 translated to other languages.
 The unique ID can be a number, a string, or a string with a number (it's just a unique string anyway).

-Note:
- If you need a more powerful file format, Pandemonium also supports
-          loading translations written in the gettext `.po` format.
-See `doc_localization_using_gettext` for details.
+Note: If you need a more powerful file format, Pandemonium also supports loading translations written in the gettext `.po` format.

 ## Translation format